yoginderbagga/interview-questions-devops/azure-devops.md

 2. Give an example of Azure DevOps to explain how it can benefit the work.

    Imagine a team is planning an implementation of a complex IT System, lets say a CRM system or a website, there are a lots of tasks to handle in this such as provision a server, document      the requirements, you probably need to migrate all the data, tweak the UI, integrate with other systems etc. Now Azure DevOps can be used here as a central digital board to track and         manage all the work that needs to be done to finish the project.

+3. What is Azure Boards?

+   Azure Boards provides an agile dashboard which helps you to plan, track and manage the     project for day to day activities using the agile methodologies.
+It has native support for Scrum    and Kanban.
+Azure boards consist of rich UI based dashboard, where you can track user stories, issues, bugs, and extract reports in quickest way possible.